desireedagondon000-gif/cafe_game/README.md

 # cafe_game

-An interactive café game with a cozy cafe vibe built in Flutter (Dart) with native Android functionality using Kotlin/Java
+An interactive café game with a cozy cafe vibe built in Flutter (Dart) with native Android functionality using Flutter

 The app is a game where the user will Serve customers and complete orders under a time limit.